Koalisyon ng Katapatan at Karanasan sa Kinabukasan: Biazon joined

 In December 29, 2003, Rodolfo Biazon joined Liberal with his son.
 The former joined Aksyon before joining Liberal.
 Biazon notably left Laban ng Demokratikong Pilipino (LDP) due to party division between his Senate colleagues: party leader Edgardo Angara and aspiring party nominee Panfilo Lacson.

 Composition

 The leading party in this coalition is the ruling Lakas, of which Arroyo is a member.
-Other parties under this coalition are the Liberal Party (Liberal), the Nationalist People's Coalition, the Nacionalista Party (Nacionalista), the Partido Demokratiko Sosyalista ng Pilipinas and the People's Reform Party (PRP), as well as the Kabalikat ng Mamamayang Pilipino (KAMPI).
+Other parties under this coalition are the Liberal Party (Liberal), the Nationalist People's Coalition, the Nacionalista Party (Nacionalista), the Partido Demokratiko Sosyalista ng Pilipinas, the People's Reform Party (PRP), and the Kabalikat ng Mamamayang Pilipino (KAMPI).